CostaLab/PILOT/README.md

 ## Usage

-For applying PILOT to your data, we provide tutorials here, you just need to after installation, follow the same path in the tutorial.
+For applying PILOT to your data, we provide tutorials here, you just need to after installation, follow the same path in the [Tutorial](https://github.com/CostaLab/PILOT/tree/main/Tutorial).
 Please just make sure that you need to extract needed materials as inputs for PILOT.
-You can see the required data and its structure in Tutorial/Datasets path.
+You can see the required data and its structure in [Datasets](https://github.com/CostaLab/PILOT/tree/main/Tutorial/Datasets).

-## Data and code availability

-For accessing the used data sets, please go into the "Data and code availability" section in the manuscript.